flybits/android-basics/README.md

 # android-basics
-This repository demonstrates the rudimentary features of the Flybits SDKs
+This repository demonstrates the rudimentary features of the Flybits Android SDKs.
+For more information check out the [the wiki][wiki].